RagingRectangle/PM2_Bot/README.md

 - **delaySeconds:** If used on multiple servers you can use this to make sure the bot always responds in a specific order.
 - **prefix:** Not needed but can be used for Discord triggers.
 - **adminIDs:** List of Discord users that can execute commands or push buttons.
+- **channelIDs:** List of channels that the bot will respond in.
+Will also respond to DMs if they are admins.
 - **token:** Discord bot token.
 - **pm2Command:** Command to send PM2 controller message.
 - **mads:** List of MAD PM2 processes that should be reloaded after truncating quests.